Frequently Asked Questions

 - You may make payments with Customer Service at our Administration building.
 You may pay at the drive-thru window or in the lobby.
 You may drop your payment in our night depository located just beyond the drive-thru window.
 Any payment made during office hours not requiring a receipt should be dropped in our night depository.

-- You may sign up for Automatic Payment Service (ACH) that
+- You may sign up for Automatic Payment Service on the GMWSS Portal.

-- Questions / comments regarding garbage collection should be directed to City Maintenance at 863-9855.
-Georgetown city residents are required, by a city ordinance, to receive garbage collection from the City of Georgetown Public Works.
+- Questions / comments regarding garbage collection should be directed to Republic Services at 502.209.3800.
+Georgetown city residents are required, by a city ordinance, to receive garbage collection from the City of Georgetown through Republic Services.

-- The Georgetown Residential Fee is $15.00 monthly and is collected by GMWSS and turned over to the City of Georgetown.
+- The Georgetown Residential Fee is $16.15 per month (Residential Rate -1 Cart,1 Weekly Pickup) and is collected by GMWSS and remitted to Republic Services.

-- The Stamping Ground Residential Fee is $13.23 monthly and is collected by GMWSS and turned over to the City of Stamping Ground.
+- The Stamping Ground Residential Fee is $27.75 monthly and is collected by GMWSS and remitted to the City of Stamping Ground.

 - Utility Tax